 This illness is caused by a bacterial infection that can affect both the internal and external organs of the fish.
 The disease usually results in swelling of the stomach area which can sometimes even result in the scales of the fish coming out from the skin.
 It can result in a pine-cone shape which can be very painful for them.

 Butterflyfish are omnivores and feed on a variety of plants, crustaceans, coral and tubeworms in the wild.
-Their long and pointed noses help them to scavenge for food from small crevices inside the rocks or coral.
+Their long and pointed noses help them scavenge for food from small crevices inside the rocks or coral.
 They have bristle-like teeth that allow them to nip their prey.

 The dietary needs of the Butterflyfish depend upon the individual species.
 Most will feed on algae, invertebrates and crustaceans.

-Others, who do not have a coral only diet, can be fed frozen food like sponges or other fish food.
+Others that do not have a coral only diet, can be fed frozen food like sponges or other fish food.
 Flakes, live brine shrimp and plankton can also be given to them.
 If you are giving them meat-based food make sure you chop it into fine pieces before feeding it to them

-The specific feeding requirement of different species and tank conditions can make it difficult for beginner fish tank owners to care for them.
+The specific feeding needs of different species and tank conditions can make it difficult for beginner fish tank owners to care for them.
 With the increased difficulty, Butterflyfish are only recommended for experienced tank owners.

-When they breed, the female will release the egg into the water but will not take care of the eggs or wait for them to hatch.
+When they breed, the female will release the eggs into the water but will not take care of the eggs or wait for them to hatch.
 The male will also not look after the hatchlings.
 It can result in the eggs being eaten by other fish which makes breeding a difficult task for even an experienced aquarist.